 Needs of the library may result in cancelling or rescheduling the booking.

 The library reports statistics on use of its meeting rooms.
 Groups must check in and out at the main desk each time they meet.
 At the conclusion of each meeting, complete requested information and place in holder by door.

 Meeting rooms are available during regular library hours.
 All groups are expected to leave the library 15 minutes before closing.

 Equipment & Set-Up

 Room set-up is each group’s responsibility.
 Each room must be left in the condition in which it was found unless other instructions are given.

 Library audiovisual equipment is available only upon prior reservation.
 An individual with experience operating electronic equipment must make arrangements in advance for training.
 Groups that view DVDs must secure all necessary performance licenses and indemnify the library for any failure to do so.
 Replacement fees will be assessed for failure to secure equipment, and future meetings may be cancelled until restitution is made.

 Food and Beverage

-Light refreshments may be served.
+Light refreshments may be served except in the Ritter Room.
+No food is permitted in the Ritter Room.
 The kitchenette is available for any group use, so long as it is cleaned afterward.
 A refrigerator and microwave are also available.
 Groups must bring their own supplies.
 Storage of equipment and /or supplies is not permitted in the library.
 Organizations will be responsible for and billed for any equipment or property loss or damage as well as for any cleaning required.